 Sustainable products we’ve used and liked

-If you’ve read this post until here, you probably want to live more sustainably.
+If you’ve read this post about easy ways to be more eco-friendly until here, you probably want to live more sustainably.
 Here’s some stuff that we’ve started using in our own journey to be more environment friendly.
+(Please note that most of these are made by small setups that might not be able to take orders because of the COVID-19 situation.)

 Beeswax food wraps by Hoopoe on a Hill: These washable and reusable beeswax-coated cotton wraps are a great way to keep food fresh without using clingwrap (though they’re not as ‘clingy’).